 I have discovered there are many other less understood aspects of this supernatural gift as well, including the use of the will, the need to die to self and be emptied of it, etc. There is also the ongoing necessity of exercising faith and overcoming the constant efforts of the enemy to get our eyes off of Jesus and what He has done and is doing, and get them on ourselves, which only brings weakness and defeat.
 Beyond the more obvious subjects are also the things like the "keeping power" of God.
 The subject fills my heart with wonder and great desire to somehow understand and experience it.
 How it all works is a mystery, as Christ pointed out to Nicodemus, but it is very real and attainable, in dependence upon Christ.

 In this section an attempt will be made to explain the amazing gift of Christ, and show in practical ways how His gift may be experienced.—Dan

 This is a condensed version of a longer compilation made on the victorious life that comes through the righteousness of Christ.
-I use both the shorter and the longer version in seminars.
+I use both a shorter and longer version in seminars.
 This reflects many years of study and is very helpful.

 In addition to sermons by Ellen White on righteousness by faith, addresses are also included by Carlyle B. Haynes, Meade MacGuire, etc.